minprog/uva-prog-ai/20 Problem sets/10 Karel/10 Karel.md

 * Now, when in the `pset1` directory, run the following command to start your editor and get programming!

-## About the use of variables
+## About the use of Java

+You cannot use any other constructs in your programs than those mentioned on the last page of the Karel book (cheat sheet!).
 All of these exercises are designed to be solvable without the use of variables.

-Even more so, they are *harder* to solve without variables!
-That is why you cannot use them in your solutions.
-That is because these exercises aim to learn you the first steps in algorithmic problem solving.
-The solutions to these exercises can be very elegantly expressed without variables.
+Also, you should not use recursion, in order to practice with iterative solutions.
+You have done enough recursion in the Logic Programming course!

 ## Problem 1